 Food dyes, also known as food colorings, are regulated and monitored heavily by the Food & Drug Administration (FDA) in the United States (source: FDA).
 More specifically, the FDA pays attention to the types of foods the coloring is used in, the amount used, and how it is described on the product packaging.

-The FDA requires that all food coloring and dyes are listed on the nutrition facts label in the ingredients list.
+The FDA requires that all food coloring and dyes are listed on the nutrition facts label in the ingredient list.

-All of the food dyes mentioned in this article have been classified as safe by the FDA.
+All of the dyes for food mentioned in this article have been classified as safe by the FDA.

 For man-made colorings, each batch of dye needs to be individually certified by the FDA in order to be used in a product.
 Certification means a coloring has met all the composition and purity requirements (source: FDA).